 Photo credits: healingdream

 University academics publish findings of their research in the form of journal articles.
 Journals can be roughly defined as academic magazines.
-Examples are and .
+Examples are Nature and Journal of Economic Perspectives.
 These articles are lengthy, written in the language of their expertise hence not very readable by general readers like you - but don't worry, journalists in newspapers are communicating these research in ways that you'll understand.

 Even though journal articles are out of touch from our world, but why they're still important?
 Needless to say, your professors need to publish to keep their job.
 More importantly, telling the world about their research pave the way for subsequent work to increase our understanding of the world.
 By laying the groundwork for further research, your professors in university gain credit when their works are quoted (cited) by other researchers.
 Ultimately, when university rankings are concerned, impact of research in part, translate into university ranking.